paoloo/nodejs-webapp/README.md

 on application home.
 Then go http://localhost:3000/

 ## Containerization
 I wrote a [Dockerfile](Dockerfile) to build a **docker** image of this project.
-The base image is `node:argon` and the whole project is build inside the image.
+The base image is `node:argon` and the whole project is built inside the image.
 To speed the build process up, build it outside and just copy dependencies and everything would help, but this is just a concept.
 Also, sqlite3 database file is created inside, making it ephemeral.
 - To build:
 ```docker build -t "paoloo/wallapp" .```
 - To run: